 Skip to content

-It's been a while having time and content to post on this blog but I'm back again. 🙂
+It has been a while having time and content to post on this blog but I am back again. 🙂

-I'm currently at the Project Conference 2007 in Seattle and by visiting the sessions and talking to the guys at Microsoft developing the solution I got a lot of answers for things I couldn't find on the web or in the SDK.
+I am currently at the Project Conference 2007 in Seattle and by visiting the sessions and talking to the people at Microsoft developing the solution I got a lot of answers for things I could not find on the web or in the SDK.

 The next couple of weeks I will try to post the things I found out.